ApeWorX/silverback/README.md

 # Quick Start

 Silverback lets you create and deploy your own Python bots that respond to on-chain events.
-The Silverback library leverages the [Ape](https://docs.apeworx.io/ape/stable/userguides/quickstart) development framework as well as it's ecosystem of plugins and packages to enable you to develop simple-yet-sophisticated automated applications that can listen and respond to live chain data.
+The Silverback library leverages the [Ape](https://docs.apeworx.io/ape/stable/userguides/quickstart) development framework as well as it's ecosystem of plugins and packages to enable you to develop simple-yet-sophisticated automated bots that can listen and respond to live chain data.

-Silverback applications are excellent for use cases that involve continuously monitoring and responding to on-chain events, such as newly confirmed blocks or contract event logs.
+Silverback bots are excellent for use cases that involve continuously monitoring and responding to on-chain events, such as newly confirmed blocks or contract event logs.

-Some examples of these types of applications:
+Some examples of these types of bots:

 - Monitoring new pool creations, and depositing liquidity
 - Measuring trading activity of popular pools